ElaniZanlucas/ElaniZanlucas/README.md

 </div>

 ##
-- 🔭 I’m currently studying Python to become a BackEnd Developer
+- 🔭 My goal is to become a Backend Developer!
+For this, I am studying Python, focusing on Django, SQL Server and FastAPI.
 - 🎓 I have a degree in Computer Science at UFMS
 - 🌱 I am also interested in data analysis, finance and AI!
 - 💬 Ask me about my hobbies